paulelsner/EOS_connect/README.md

   - Supports fast charge, PV charging, and combined modes.
 - **Inverter Interfaces**:
   - OPTION 1: Communicates directly with a Fronius GEN24 to monitor and control energy flows.
-    - `fronius_gen24`: Legacy interface for older firmware versions
+    - `fronius_gen24`: Enhanced interface with firmware-based authentication for all firmware versions
-    - `fronius_gen24_v2`: Enhanced interface with improved authentication for firmware 1.36.5-1+ and 1.38.6-1+, including automatic fallback support and better error handling
+    - `fronius_gen24_legacy`: Legacy interface for corner cases or troubleshooting
   - OPTION 2: Use the [evcc external battery control](https://docs.evcc.io/docs/integrations/rest-api) to interact with all inverter/ battery systems that [are supported by evcc](https://docs.evcc.io/en/docs/devices/meters) (hint: the dynamic max charge power is currently not supported by evcc external battery control)
   - OPTION 3: using without a direct control interface to get the resulting commands by **EOS connect** MQTT or web API to control within your own environment (e.g. [Integrate inverter e.g. sungrow SH10RT #35](https://github.com/ohAnd/EOS_connect/discussions/35)  )
   - Retrieves real-time data such as grid charge power, discharge power, and battery SOC.